 V’s Recommended Anchorage Activities

-Visit the Anchorage Market Festival – During the summer months, the Anchorage Market Festival is set up at the intersection of TK and TK.
+Visit the Anchorage Market Festival – During the summer months, the Anchorage Market Festival is set up at the intersection of 3rd Avenue and E Street.
 You can browse stalls selling arts, crafts, and goods from local Alaskans, ogle huge produce from farmers in the Matanuska Valley, or listen to live music.
 Don’t miss the corn fritters with honey butter, sold in the food aisle of the outdoor market.

 Visit the Anchorage Museum – Since I grew up in Alaska, the Anchorage Museum underwent a massive and impressive expansion.
 Now there are traditional art galleries as well as galleries on indigenous Alaskan culture and even a science museum wing called the Imaginarium.